Turing-Cross-Pol/DispersedCamping_BE/README.md

 { "message": "campsite (CAMPSITE ID) deleted successfully". }

 PUT campsites/1
 All attributes to be updated should mirror a POST request.
-All attributes to be updatd should be sent in key/value pairs as form data in the body of the request.
+All attributes to be updated should be sent in key/value pairs as form data in the body of the request.
 ```

 Comments: